bgrundy/Slackbuilds/SBo_Versions.md

 # Notes
+- use `sudo unshare -n sh X.SlackBuild` to test.
 - Match with PPA "focal"
 - Note that for `plaso` - `python3 run_test.py` to work you need mock
 - The mock SB says it's for py2, but will build for 3 as well (py3-pbr is already